fireice-uk/xmr-stak/doc/compile_MacOS.md

 * include
 * lib

-The environment variables have also been added to your `.bashrc` file, of course copy those into your shell of choice if you use someething else.
+The environment variables have also been added to your `.bashrc` file, of course copy those into your shell's _rc_ file of choice if you use someething else.

 __Compile xmr-stak__